pinterweb/dotnet-solution-template/CSharp/src/BusinessApp.Infrastructure/README.md

 - Authorization
 - Batch Request Handling
 - Macro "like" Request Handling\
-  _A macro is a single command from a client that issues batch commands_
+  _A macro is a single request from a client that issues batch commands_
 - Event Streaming
 - Command Streaming
 - Query Filtering
 - JSON parsing
 - Unique ID Generation
+- Automation\
+  _Triggers "workflows", where one request can trigger another request_